sharpcoding/react-redux-typescript-starter-kit/README.md

 ### Reducers are plain functions

-Reducers are plain functions that make use of [discriminated union types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) - this is big win for TypeScript development, having an appropriate action type (one of an union) "magically" cast in the relevant *case* block.
-So, any breaking changes to:
+Reducers are plain functions that make use of [discriminated union types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) - this is big win for writing reducer's code, having an appropriate action type (one of an union) "magically" cast in the relevant *case* block.
+Additionally, any breaking changes to:
 - action types defined,
 - action definitions that are available,
 - available action parameters and types